• Skip to primary navigation

 • What can I use instead of Amaretti cookies?
 You can use any type of dry cookies such as digestive biscuits (UK) or graham crackers.

-• Liqueur - if you're not serving this to children try adding in 1 tablespoon of your favourite liqueur.
+• Liqueur – if you’re not serving this to children try adding in 1 tbsp of your favourite liqueur.

 • Storage - the chocolate salami will keep well in the fridge for 1 week.
 Note: I have kept this for up to 2 weeks and it didn't spoil and still tasted delicious.